chriopter/christopher-eller.de/README.md

 #### Dependabot & Auto-Merge
 - `.hugoversion`: Contains the Hugo version used by GitHub Actions
-- Dependabot: Automatically updates GitHub Actions but not Hugo version
+- Dependabot: Automatically updates GitHub Actions dependencies
 - Custom Action: Checks weekly for new Hugo versions and creates PRs
-- PRs are Automerged by Repo Settings
+- Automatic PR Merging: Both Dependabot PRs and Hugo update PRs are automatically merged when all checks pass
+- Consolidated Updates: Dependabot updates are grouped into a single PR for easier management

 #### Photo Processing
 - Photo processing: Upload to import/ directory and workflow handles the rest